As a Star Wars junkie, I know what it feels like to crave more about the lore and the whole history of the universe that George Lucas created.

 Readers determined this to be the best canonical Star Wars novel to date.
 Considering how well Zahn has written such a captivating story, I have to agree.

-There are three volumes, namely:
+There are three volumes in this Expanded Universe, namely:

 2. Lost Stars – Canon